Here’s why D.C. was excluded from a FEMA vaccine program: It’s for big states

 The city government has struggled to bridge wide disparities in the vaccination rates between wealthy, more-White areas and low-income, predominantly Black neighborhoods that were hit hardest by the virus.
 According to the most recent city data, the rate of vaccinations in affluent Ward 3 is more than twice the rate of Wards 7 and 8, which are mostly Black and the poorest parts of the city.

-FEMA’s community vaccination clinics are staffed by federal workers and come with an extra 3,000 to 6,000 doses of vaccine per day, on top of the doses already allocated by the federal government to each state on a per-capita basis.
+FEMA’s community vaccination clinics are staffed by federal workers and come with an extra 3,000 to 6,000 doses of vaccine per day, on top of the doses already allocated by the federal government to each state on a per capita basis.

 The federal agency is also providing logistical support, without any extra vaccine, to a far larger number of vaccination sites across the country.